variantstudios/oralsurgeryofgreeley.com/pages/about/index.md

 * Boys and Girls Club of Greeley
 * Member of St. Mary Catholic Church, Greeley

+&nbsp;

-# About Eric Mellin, DDS
+# About Eric Reimer, DDS

 ![](/assets/images/reimers-edit-1.jpg){: width="3024" height="4032"}

-Dr. Eric Reimer obtained his undergraduate degree from Baker University in Baldwin City, KS. &nbsp;He received his Doctor of Dental Surgery (DDS) from the University of Missouri-Kansas City, and completed a hospital-based full scope Oral & Maxillofacial Surgery residency at the University of Texas Health Science Center in Houston (located in the Texas Medical Center, the world's largest medical center). &nbsp;Dr. Reimer received training in outpatient anesthesia, dentoalveolar surgery, dental implants, facial trauma and facial reconstructive surgery, orthognathic surgery, and both benign and malignant pathology. &nbsp;He also enjoys participating in outreach global missions for cleft lip and palate repairs.
+Dr. Eric Reimer obtained his undergraduate degree from Baker University in Baldwin City, KS. &nbsp;He received his Doctor of Dental Surgery (DDS) from the University of Missouri-Kansas City, and completed a hospital-based full scope Oral & Maxillofacial Surgery residency at the University of Texas Health Science Center in Houston (located in the Texas Medical Center, the world’s largest medical center). &nbsp;Dr. Reimer received training in outpatient anesthesia, dentoalveolar surgery, dental implants, facial trauma and facial reconstructive surgery, orthognathic surgery, and both benign and malignant pathology. &nbsp;He also enjoys participating in outreach global missions for cleft lip and palate repairs.
 Dr. Reimer is a current member of the American College of Oral and Maxillofacial Surgeons and the American Association of Oral and Maxillofacial Surgeons.

 &nbsp;